abassey2/JestMockingSharing/4-Mocking-NPM-Libraries/README.md

 ## Code Walkthrough

-Because TypeScript Azure Functions don't come with a Dependency Injection framework out of the box, in the `tableStorageDeleteFunction`, our basic Azure Function must "new up" a `TableClient` inline.
+Because TypeScript Azure Functions don't come with a Dependency Injection framework out of the box, in the `tableStorageDeleteFunction.ts` file, our basic Azure Function must "new up" a `TableClient` inline.
 In order to mock this class from the `@azure/functions` library, we set up the mock of `TableClient` and `AzureNamedKeyCredential` at the top of the test file: